Mitali2700/DiceGame/README.md

 # Dice Game

-I have used HTML, CSS, JavaScript in my project.
+I have used HTML, CSS and JavaScript in my project.
 This site is responsive.

 # Screenshot